HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks

-\paragraph{Efficiency and Balance in Flight Itineraries} We now show how \methodname can be used to test hypotheses about specific types of paths.
-We demonstrate this in a large data set containing flight itineraries of airline passengers in the United States.
 Our first hypothesis is that return flights ($ABA$) are significantly over-represented, since passengers often leave from and return to the same airport.
-We first compute \methodname scores for $k=2$.
-We then separate return from non-return flights and compute the fraction of over-represented paths in each for varying discrimination thresholds $\alpha$.
-The results in \cref{tab:flights-returns} support the hypothesis that return flights are strongly over-represented with respect to the random baseline.
+We first compute \methodname scores for $k=2$, then separate return from non-return flights and compute the fraction of over-represented paths in each category for varying discrimination thresholds $\alpha$.
+The results in \cref{tab:flights-returns} support the hypothesis that return flights are strongly over-represented compared to the null model.

 However, we still observe a number of over-represented non-return flight paths.
-We hypothesize that many over-represented paths connect small airports to large airports via regional hubs.
+We hypothesize that many of these paths connect small airports to large airports via regional hubs.
 This means that a relatively short distance trip (e.g. from ORL to ATL) is required before a flight from the regional hub to a relatively distant destination (e.g. ATL to LAX).
 Rather than classifying airports by their size and role in the network, we test this hypothesis by defining \emph{distance balance}, a measure that captures to what extent one leg of a trip dominates the total trip distance.
 In a perfectly balanced trip $(ABC)$, the distance of the two legs is equal, e.g. $d(A,B)=d(B,C)$.